Skool Buddy - A Conceptual App

 A Gap in Student Support Systems

 University life presents unique challenges, especially for new and international students adapting to unfamiliar cultures and campuses.
 Existing orientation programs often fall short in providing continuous support.
-There’s a clear need for a way students can connect, access resources, and foster a sense of belonging even before arriving on campus-one that continuously supports students, enhances social ties, and promotes an inclusive campus experience.
+There’s a clear need for a way students can connect, access resources, and foster a sense of belonging even before arriving on campus, one that continuously supports students, enhances social ties, and promotes an inclusive campus experience.

 Exploring the existing Landscape